What is FRSC?

 What if I am afraid of my child/ren’s other parent?

-Then FRSC is probably not right for you.
-If your child/ren’s other parent is encouraging you to participate in FRSC and you feel like you can’t talk freely in front of him or her, you can meet alone with a probation officer or the FC to talk about your concern.
+Then FRSC may not be a good process for your family.
+If your child/ren’s other parent is encouraging you to participate in FRSC but you feel like you can’t talk freely in front of them, you can ask to meet alone with the Legal Coordinator or the Family Consultant to talk about your concerns.

 Do I have to pay anything to be in FRSC?